leonardosos/3D_Printer_Lab/st_printer/README.md

 - **Assignment Processing**: Receives and validates print job assignments
 - possible improvement (**Job Validation**: Checks model file URLs, filament types, and estimated print times)
 - **Next Job Handling**: Manages next job assignment logic to ensure sequential processing
-  - accepts a new job only if the printer is idle or the next job is different from the current one (checking job ID)
+  - launch a new job only if the printer is idle or the next job is different from the current one (checking job ID)
-  - store (the current job in progress and ) last job received from the Job Handler
+  - store (the current job in progress and ) the last job received from the Job Handler

 - **Model File Handling**: Processes GCODE files from provided URLs (assumes local files)
 - **Print Simulation**: Simulates realistic printing behavior with time progression
 - **Status Tracking**: Maintains current job state and progress information
   - The printer publishes its status idle every 30 seconds when not printing
+  - Publishes status updates during printing

 ### Temperature Simulation

 - **Realistic Temperature Curves**: Simulates heating up, printing, and cooling down phases given the nozzle in the PrinterAssignment. (assumes a cold bed temperature)
 - **Thermal Behavior**: Simulates temperature fluctuations during printing
 - **Safety Monitoring**: Often reports temperature anomalies for anomaly detection checks
+- **Temperature Reporting**: Publishes current nozzle temperature only when change.

 ### Printer Configuration and Operating Parameters